geelen/glenmaddern.com/src/lib/articles/css-modules.md

 Using camelCase simply means not having to type `styles['in-progress']`.
 But if you get paid by the keystroke, go right ahead!

 The actual classnames are automatically generated and guaranteed to be unique.
-CSS Modules is taking care of all that for you, and compiling the files to a format called ICSS ([read my blog post about that](interoperable-css)), which is how CSS and JS can communicate.
+CSS Modules takes care of all that for you, and compiles the files to a format called ICSS ([read my blog post about that](interoperable-css)), which is how CSS and JS can communicate.
 So, when you run your app, you'll see something like:

 ```html
 <button class="components_submit_button__inProgress__abc5436">Processing...</button>